Fox682/Projects/Tictactoe.md

 18 * 9 = 162 bits total, bleh...
 ```

+The problem is that you got a bunch of wasted states if you use 2 bits (The invalid "11" above).
 If you're using 15 bits per board state like Chris did (using Base-3), you'd end up with:

 ```